 Choosing Your Land Survey

 There’s more than one kind of Pennsylvania land survey available to residents.
-You can vary the land survey you request based on your property’s needs.
+You can choose a type of survey that best fits your needs.
 For example, if you want to elaborate on your land’s legal boundaries, you can request either a boundary survey or an ALTA/NSPS Land Title survey.

 Comparatively, if you want to stake your land or otherwise sort out its environmental features, you can request construction staking and topographical surveys.
 Scalice Land Surveying also offers mortgage surveys to help you effectively request or modify a loan used to purchase your land.
 If you’re not sure what kind of land survey you need, all you need to do is ask.